MAY 16 (FRI)

 KIM Youngah Executive Director, Migration to Asia Peace (MAP)

-KANG Young-shin Full Professor, Department of Psychology, Chonnam National University
+KANG Young-shin Professor, Department of Psychology, Chonnam National University

-SHIN Ye-ji Graduate of the Integrated Master's and Doctoral Program, Department of Psychology, Chonnam National University
+SHIN Ye-ji PhD coursework completed, Department of Psychology, Chonnam National University

 DISCUSSANTS